quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-command – a shell command or script to execute on the local host. commandWorkDir – an optional work directory to pass to the executed command / script as the "current working directory". commandArgs – an optional, space-separated list of arguments to pass to the command / script.
+command â€“ a shell command or script to execute on the local host. commandWorkDir â€“ an optional work directory to pass to the executed command / script as the "current working directory". commandArgs â€“ an optional, space-separated list of arguments to pass to the command / script.
 If you need to pass an argument containing spaces, enclose the argument value in double or single quotes.

 #
 # com.quartzdesk.executor.core.job.SshRemoteCommandExecutorJob